Last Updated: May 6th, 2020 at 2:14 pm

 Home solar energy systems provide clean, renewable energy quickly

-You don’t have that nimbleness issue in going solar at your home with help from POWERHOME Solar.
+You don’t have that nimbleness issue in going solar at your home with help from POWERHOME SOLAR.
 You can start using clean energy the moment your system is turned on, and our solar panels come with a 30-year warranty.
-POWERHOME Solar sees the value in providing clean energy to customers and is proud and excited to be part of building this movement, one solar panel at a time and one home at a time.
-Not only are we saving customers money on their power bills, we are doing a great thing for the environment too.
+POWERHOME SOLAR sees the value in providing clean energy to customers and is proud and excited to be part of building this movement, one solar panel at a time and one home at a time.
+Not only are we saving customers money on their electric bills, we are doing a great thing for the environment too.

 One of the final takeaways from The Brookings Institution report is this: “Regulators and utilities need to engage in a broader and more honest conversation about how to integrate distributed-generation technologies into the grid nationwide, with an eye toward instituting a fair utility-cost recovery strategy that does not pose significant challenges to solar adoption.”